StoneT2000/rl-boilerplate/README.md

 ## Organization

-`configs` holds all config files stored as yml files `configs/<name>` holds all config files (and should hold a default of some sort) for a particular script (e.g PPO training script) or a group of experiments (e.g. BC on CartPole env)

 `rl/` the directory for all code

 `rl/agent` - folder for RL algorithm classes. `rl/agent/<algo_name>` should have most of its logic fairly self-contained.
 The only things that are outside are just model definitions.